Lazr1026/tudpih/docs/main.md

 1. Unplug the Wii U from power, and then replug it.
 1. Power on your Wii U.
 1. As soon as you see the `Wii U` logo, plug in your UDPIH device.
 1. Load any application.
-You should now see the environment loader.
+You should now see the EnvironmentLoader.
 1. Navigate to and select `installer`.
 1. Press A `Check`.
 1. Press A on `Install / Update`.